-- We try to measure how intensively individuals participate in political activities, among the following: - Actively sharing content for a candidate in WhatsApp/Telegram. - Actively sharing content for a candidate on other social media. - Helping a candidate out by trying to convert voters. - Helping a candidate out by actively joining the campaign as a volunteer for them.

-- Helping a candidate out by donating money to their campaign. - Watching debates for governor, president. - Watching interviews with candidates. - Changing profile picture in social media to support a candidate. - Distributing pamphlets for a candidate. - Attaching stickers to their cars/motorcycles. - Attending rallies. - Each of these outcomes will be measured according to a 4-point scale to try and capture the intensity.
+- We try to measure how intensively individuals participate in political activities, among the following: - Talking about politics with friends and family - Sharing political content in WhatsApp/Telegram. - Sharing political content on other social media. - Helping a candidate out by actively joining the campaign as a volunteer for them. - Helping a candidate out by trying to convert votes. - Helping a candidate out by donating money to their campaign. - Watching debates for governor, president. - Watching interviews with candidates. - Each of these outcomes will be measured according to a 4-point scale to try and capture the intensity.